qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 ::: challenge
-## Deep Learning workflow exercise
+## Deep learning workflow exercise

-Think about a problem you would like to use Deep Learning to solve.
+Think about a problem you would like to use deep learning to solve.

-1. What do you want a Deep Learning system to be able to tell you?
+1. What do you want a deep learning system to be able to tell you?
 2. What data inputs and outputs will you have?
 3. Do you think you will need to train the network or will a pre-trained network be suitable?
 4. What data do you have to train with?
 What preparation will your data need?
 Consider both the data you are going to predict/classify from and the data you will use to train the network.